How Can You Be Sure a Disinfectant Is Working?

-- Using the wrong disinfectant.
+- Using the wrong disinfectant

-- Applying the disinfectant improperly.
+- Applying the disinfectant improperly

-SELECTING THE RIGHT DISINFECTANT AND DILUTING IT PROPERLY
+SELECT THE RIGHT DISINFECTANT

 For this reason, administrators must always check the labels of the selected disinfectants.
 A janitorial distributor can be helpful in this endeavor.
 But what happens if there is some question as to what pathogens are present?
 Fortunately, “broad spectrum” disinfectants are designed to kill some of the most common pathogens in a facility.